dlejay/unschooling-friendly-countries/Countries/Australia/README.md

 # Unschooling in Australia

-Australia is a federal country in which states are responsible for homeschooling laws.
+Australia is a federal country in which states and territories are responsible for homeschooling laws.

-## List of states
+## List of states and territories

 | | States |
 | - | :------ |